emrul17/PortfolioProjects/README.md

 SalaryPrediction.ipynb-This notebook contains data preprocessing, modeling, parameter tuning and predictions.
 # Basic data description and EDA
 Train dataset has total of 1000000 rows and 8 columns.
-Six of them are categorical columns() and two are numerical columns.
+Six of them are categorical columns and two are numerical columns.
 There are no missing and duplicate values in the dataset.

 # Data preprocessing
 There are outliers.
-We examine the outliers and remove the suspecious outliers.
-For example, salary less than first quartile clearly indicates they are outliers.
-Whereas, salaries above third quartile have reasonable ground to be legitimate data because most of them are C level position with higher degree.
+I examine the outliers.
+25th quartile is 8.5 and 75th quartile.
+I removed the entries with salary below 8.5.
+Salaries above 75th quartile have reasonable ground to be legitimate data because most of them are C level position with higher degree.
 Finally, categorical data are converted with One hot encoding.

 # Baseline Model
 Baseline model is built based on the average salary for industry column and mean squared error(MSE) is calculated 1634.6951926513882 which is very high.
+So I chose four regression model and they give better result.

 # Improved Model
-Four ML models are fitted to improve the MSE score and GradientBoosting gives the best result.
+Based on the exploraory data analysis i chose Four regression model and GradientBoosting gives the best result.
 MSE for gradientBoosting model is 377.45402752571204

 # Parameter tuning
 GridSearchCV is used to find the best parameters.
-Best score for the parameters are found to be … Using best parameters final MSE is found to be…
+Best score for the parameters are found to be…  Using best parameters final MSE is found to be…
 # Predictions
 Final prediction is made based on the best parameters for the chosen model- gradientBoosting
 # Feature Importance